tomshaw/magento-crud-demonstration/README.md

 Installation of the module is quite simple.

 	Unzip the downloaded file into your root directory.

+## Requirements

-Homework does require Magento >= 1.5.
+ - Homework does require Magento >= 1.5.

 ## Documentation